 - Project description UFI - Cost plan UFI

 Please use the templates and call documents provided for download on the FFG Zero Emission Mobility website.

-The funding conditions, application procedure and funding criteria are described in the Technical Guide-lines of the relevant funding instruments.
+The funding conditions, application procedure and funding criteria are described in the Guidelines of the relevant funding instruments.